Skip to main content

 © Getty Images, Foto: Thomas Barwick

-Green Yoga Berlin can be found at five locations in Berlin.
-The franchise started small and has since built up a large yogi community, employs almost 100 teachers and offers around 30 classes a day both online and on site.
+Green Yoga Berlin has five locations in Berlin.
+The franchise started small and has now built up a large yogi community, employs almost 100 teachers and offers around 30 classes a day, both online and on site.
 You can also take part in outdoor classes in Volkspark Friedrichshain and Hasenheide.
 The philosophy behind Green Yoga is to make yoga accessible to everyone while doing something good for our planet.
-The courses take place according to the "pay-as-you-can-afford" principle.
+Classes are based on a "pay-as-you-can-afford" principle.
 5% of the proceeds go to a planting project in southern India.

 When: daily according to the timetable